-A non-fasting individual must still hear Krias Hatorah of Vayechal, but should not be called up for an Aliya.
+One who is not fasting (or who anticipates that he won't be able to finish the fast) must still hear Krias Hatorah of Vayechal, but should not be called up for an Aliya.
 [If he is the only Kohen or Levi, he should absent himself.]
 If he is called up, and refusing the Aliya will cause him embarrassment and minimize the honour of the Torah, he may accept the Aliya.